mattcroat/joy-of-code/posts/sveltekit-deployment/sveltekit-deployment.md

 ---
 title: Deploy A Full Stack SvelteKit App
-description: Learn how to deploy a full stack SvelteKit app with a database and authentication for free.
+description: Learn how to deploy a full stack SvelteKit app with a database and authentication.
 slug: sveltekit-deployment
 published: 2023-3-24
 category: sveltekit
-draft: true
 ---

 # Deploy A Full Stack SvelteKit App

+{% youtube id="uAF4Yd-gddo" title="Deploy A Full Stack SvelteKit App" %}

 ## Table of Contents